 While every state has its own college savings plan, many of these plans have significant drawbacks.
 Some only apply to in-school tuition.
 However, if you make saving for college a part of your wealth management strategy, you have many more options.
 Your wealth manager can help you structure a variety of different vehicles so that you can pay for some, or all, of your child’s college education once they graduate high school.

 Even if you only plan on paying for part of your student’s college expenses, the sooner you start planning, the better off you will be.
-Having a college fund will allow you to avoid having to co-sign any student loans and will help lower your student’s student debt load.
+Having a college fund will allow you to avoid having to co-sign any student loans.
+It will also help lower your student’s student debt load.
 The less debt they graduate with, the more they can start investing in their retirement.
 Just like any investment goal, the sooner you begin setting money aside for college, the easier it will be to reach your financial goals.

 For many students having their parents pay their college tuition is more financially meaningful than leaving the same amount of money to them as an inheritance later in life.
 Being able to avoid the hefty compound interest of student loans can make a difference of hundreds of thousands of dollars over the lifetime of your student.